Sales-Driving Tasks for your Handmade Business

 Now you must think about how people get to your sales channels so you can make money.

-Where do people hear about your business?
 When they land on your website, in your Etsy shop, or find you at a craft show, where did they come from?

 We’ll focus on just my PRODUCTS revenue stream in this example.
-But you would list the marketing channels for each sales channel under each of your revenue streams:
+But you would list the marketing channels for each sales channel under each of your revenue streams.

 REVENUE STREAM: PRODUCTS

-SALES CHANNEL: Website – marketing channels may be:
+- Marketing channels may be:

-• Search Engines
+- Search Engines

-• Email Marketing
+- Email Marketing

-SALES CHANNEL: Craft Shows – marketing channels may be:
+- Marketing channels may be:

-• Social media
+- Social media

-SALES CHANNEL: Retailers – although you may want to advertise the fact that your products can be found in certain retailers, the perk of selling your products at wholesale prices to retailers, is that they do most of the work to get people into their store and get your products sold.
-Therefore, you want to focus on getting more retailers carrying your products (i.e. driving retailers to your order forms) rather than driving traffic to their stores.
-Marketing channels may be:
+- SALES CHANNEL: Retailers (Although you may want to advertise the fact that your products can be found in certain retailers, the perk of selling your products at wholesale prices to retailers, is that they do most of the work to get people into their stores and get your products sold.
+Therefore, you want to focus on getting more retailers to carry your products (i.e. driving retailers to your order forms) rather than driving traffic to their stores.)

 You’ll find more examples of online and offline marketing channels in HOW TO SELL HANDMADE BEYOND FRIENDS & FAMILY.